mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 ### Dangerous extraction

-But extracting the identifier by indexing to position 1 in the results isn't so great from a maintenance point of view.
+Extracting the results by indexing to position
+1 in the results isn't so great from a maintenance point of view.
 If the grammar changes, the index will change, and our code will break.